MagicMirrorOrg/MagicMirror/README.md

 Added some improvements to MichMichs [project](http://michaelteeuw.nl/tagged/magicmirror).

-Translation to DE/EN
--compliments,moment.js and UI is translated (auto recognition via browser locale)
+-Translation to DE/EN (compliments,moment.js and UI is translated/auto recognition via browser locale)

 -Updated moment.js to a newer version (more languages)